-Plymouth University and the National Marine Aquarium held a unique event to celebrate the arrival in Plymouth of Professor Camille Parmesan, the newly-appointed National Marine Aquarium Chair in Public Understanding of Oceans and Human Health within the University's Marine Institute.
+University of Plymouth and the National Marine Aquarium held a unique event to celebrate the arrival in Plymouth of Professor Camille Parmesan, the newly-appointed National Marine Aquarium Chair in Public Understanding of Oceans and Human Health within the University's Marine Institute.

-This new academic post is the result of a growing partnership between Plymouth University and the National Marine Aquarium which exploits the best that both organisations have to offer in developing vital public engagement activity in the field of Marine Science.
+This new academic post is the result of a growing partnership between University of Plymouth and the National Marine Aquarium which exploits the best that both organisations have to offer in developing vital public engagement activity in the field of Marine Science.

 Professor Parmesan is renowned for her research on the impact of climate change on wildlife, being the first to demonstrate that species are shifting their natural ranges in response to changes in temperature.

 Her recent ideas on assisted migration, helping species survive climate change by actively moving them, saw her named as one of the 27 ‘brave thinkers of our time’ by Atlantic magazine alongside the likes of Barack Obama and Apple’s Steve Jobs.